TobiasPSP/doneland_sources/README.md

 # Welcome to **Done Land**

-Welcome to this repository: here you find information about electronic components, microcontrollers, plus many examples illustrating actual usage.

-All content focuses on *practical use* and quick success.
-It may not always be scientifically correct down to the last detail as long as it is simple to understand and of immediate and safe practical use.
+Welcome to this place where I *document* and *explain* things that I encounter during my projects.
+It can be fundamentals, data sheets, hints and practical tips about electronics, microcontrollers, tools, and scripts.
+All content focuses on quick *facts* and *no nonsense* information rather than scientific accuracy.

+I am trying to *structure* the information in a most meaningful tree-like hierarchy for easy discovery.

 > [!TIP]
-> If you find *practically* incorrect statements or would like to add your own tricks and insights, please go to the menu on top of this page and file an [issue](https://github.com/TobiasPSP/doneland/issues), or visit the [discussion](https://github.com/TobiasPSP/doneland/discussions) forum.
+> If you find typos or would like to add *practically relevant* comments or corrections, please file an [issue](https://github.com/TobiasPSP/doneland/issues).
+If you have questions or would like to get in touch, visit the [discussion](https://github.com/TobiasPSP/doneland/discussions) forum.
->
-> We focus on *practically relevant* information.
-Please do not file an issue if you feel that there is an *academic* issue with terminology used or explanations given.
->
-> Should you find information that is simply *wrong* or would even lead to *damage* or *malfunction*, or if you'd like to share own *practically relevant* experience, you are most welcome.

 This repository is a work in progress.
 When you visit next week, chances are that you'll see the topic list below grow.
 So feel free to check back often.

+> This repository is mirrored as a website at [powershell.one/doneland](https://powershell.one/doneland/).
+The original sources are visible and accessible at [github.com/TobiasPSP/doneland](https://github.com/TobiasPSP/doneland).
+>
+> Both places are great to read and dive into the content, and I urge you to try them both.
+The website may feel more focused.
+Once you get used to the *github repository structure* though, visiting the repo directly is much more powerful: in the top pane, you always have easy access to all file-based resources, and on the left you can easily navigate the sites' tree structure.
+>
+> Website mirroring is done automatically by *github*.
+The generated website may still have minor formatting deficiencies.
+Unfortunately, *github pages* does not yet fully support all *github markdown* that I used in my content.

+Content is structured in major categories:

 ## Basic Components